 4. User Adoption Metrics

-By measuring adoption metrics, you can see how often customers are using your product, which features they are using and what they are doing with those features.
+Adoption metrics show you how often customers are using your product, which features they are using and what they are doing with those features.
 In a nutshell, you are trying to see if users are experiencing value from their investment.
 This is critical information for successful customer management and for product managers as it helps them understand how to evolve the offerings.
 Needless to say, a higher adoption rate means that more individuals are adopting the product than abandoning it.

 Here are the most important adoption metrics that measure customer product engagement: